 Beta is considered a measure of systemic vs. unsystemic risk in an asset.
 Systemic risk measures the risk that all assets in a marketplace share.
 This includes factors such as taxes and interest rates.
 Low beta means that the asset has very little risk outside of those shared by all the other stocks on the market.
 By adding it to your portfolio, you’re not adding any new elements of risk that weren’t already present.

 Unsystemic risk measures aspects of risk particular to that specific asset.
 A high beta means that this stock’s price has fluctuated more than the market at large, meaning that there are factors affecting its price that don’t affect other stocks.
 This can include factors such as a company’s leadership, its business plan, local geography or other issues.
 By adding this stock to your portfolio, you are introducing new elements of risk that weren’t already present.

 The Bottom Line

 - Consider talking to a financial advisor about the alpha and beta of a stock you’re interested in.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.